 We develop partnerships and are active in trade associations, leveraging our position as a leading body within the industry and enabling us to develop services to meet sector needs and market demand.
 Our participation in public-private partnerships and donor programmes enables us to bring direct economic and social benefits to workers, while creating opportunities to innovate and demonstrate good practice.

-In our consultancy work, our teams employ a wide range of participatory techniques, and we actively search for new and innovative ways of involving stakeholders in the process.
+In our advisory work, our teams employ a wide range of participatory techniques, and we actively search for new and innovative ways of involving stakeholders in the process.

 We do this by…

 - Actively listening to others and using culturally-sensitive and discreet approaches to communication and data gathering methods